Posts Tagged ‘corn’

 feb 28 2010 009

 I thought that Bobby’s gomae (steamed spinach with sesame sauce – I have a recipe here) was really yummy.
-He thought it tasted a little bit like dirt, but I honestly thought it was awesome.
-I also thought his goma tofu (tofu made with sesame) was awesome, but he didn’t like the texture much.
+He thought it tasted a little bit like dirt, but I honestly thought it was great.
+I also thought his goma tofu (tofu made with sesame) was good, but he didn’t like the texture much.
 Next time he is getting fish.
 We’re going to bring his mom here when his family visits in March (!).
 I think she would appreciate it.

 Brunch dessert was a piece of Macasure chocolate.
 I saw it at Whole Foods yesterday and picked it up.
 Really good!
 Bobby liked it too.